6.8 Media literacy and safe use of new media

 The campaign 'Bass de sécher?!'
 (Are you sure?!) aims at raising awareness among children and youth of the safe use of information and communication technologies and the consequences of careless image and video postings.

 - BEE SECURE Stopline: citizens can anonymously report suspicious content, such as child sexual abuse material, racism, revisionism, discrimination and/or terrorism.
-In 2020, the BEE SECURE Stopline registered a total of 4022 links containing child sexual abuse material.
-2410 of these links were classified as illegal by the BEE SECURE Stopline.
-The Stopline received a total of 292 links containing racist, revisionist and discriminatory content.
-240 of these links were classified as illegal by the BEE SECURE Stopline team and a total of 22 links containing terrorist content, of which 15 were classified as illegal.
-The numbers show an increase in reports in the domain of racism, revisionism and discrimination.
-The report highlights factors that could explain this increase.
-It refers to a better knowledge about the BEE SECURE Stopline, the pandemic, but also to the fact that citizens are doing their part, take responsibility and report illegal content they encounter.
+In 2021, the BEE SECURE Stopline registered a total of 2562 links containing child sexual abuse material.
+1388 of these links were classified as illegal by the BEE SECURE Stopline.
+The Stopline received a total of 291 links containing racist, revisionist and discriminatory content.
+187 of these links were classified as illegal by the BEE SECURE Stopline team and a total of 82 links containing terrorist content, of which 45 were classified as illegal.
+The number of reports has decreased compared to the previous year.
+In the domain of reports linked to child sexual abuse, this is due to some technical changes in this area.
+The report shows that offences on the darknet are increasing.
+The number of reports concerning racism, revisionism and discrimination has also slightly decreased, which is probably due to the lockdown period.
+Societal changes are the reason for the increase in reports concerning terrorism.